 The campaign objectives are designed in such a way that it becomes almost impossible not to complete them.
 Instead, the challenge comes from how efficient you became at finishing your tasks.
 These tasks can take longer than expected if you aren't paying attention to the desires of the populace.
 For example, you may be tasked with connecting two cities by rail and having twenty residents visit between the two cities.
 If your cities are lacking in public transportation to get to the train system, it may take dozens of trips for you to complete the challenge.

 Transport Fever 2 forgoes fail conditions and instead lets players focus on the beauty and elegance of designing the perfect transportation system.
 The campaign, which has its own narrative for each mission, spread across three chapters (complete with voice narration).
 Still, it only functions as an introduction to each of the methods of transportation and the game's mechanics.
 The sandbox mode builds a procedurally generated map based on your selected options and lets you chose the styling of the buildings and equipment between the USA, Europe, or Asia.
 With Steam Workshop support, you'll find hundreds of maps, vehicles, stations, trucks, and more already implemented thanks to the engaged community.Note: Transport Fever 2 was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.